Professional Reviews

 No, CyberGhost VPN doesn’t have a free plan.
 Instead, it offers a lengthy money-back guarantee — 45 days if you purchase the 6-month and 2-year payment plans (the 1-month plan includes a 14-day money-back guarantee).
 CyberGhost VPN’s 45-day refund window provides you with more than enough time to test connection speeds, the dedicated servers for streaming, torrenting, and gaming, and other security features.
 If you don’t like CyberGhost VPN, just request a refund via live chat (I got my refund in 5 days).

-While free VPNs exist, I generally don’t recommend using them.
+While some good free VPNs exist, I generally don’t recommend using them.
 Many free VPNs don’t include strong security features, may log your online activity, have slower speed, set a limit on your data, and don’t provide a user-friendly interface.

 Is CyberGhost VPN safe?

 Yes, CyberGhost VPN is very safe.
-In addition to the standard security features like a kill switch, 256-bit AES encryption, and a no-logs policy, CyberGhost VPN has NoSpy servers (more secure than the other servers), secure protocols, full leak protection, email protection, and a feature that allows you to customize your security and privacy settings.
+In addition to the standard security features like a kill switch, 256-bit AES encryption, and a no-logs policy, CyberGhost VPN has NoSpy servers (more secure than the other servers), secure protocols, leak protection, email protection, and a feature that allows you to customize your security and privacy settings.

 CyberGhost VPN is based in Romania, which doesn’t have mandatory data retention laws and is outside of the 5/9/14 Eyes Alliances (a group of countries that share data intelligence).
 CyberGhost VPN conducted an independent audit of its privacy policy and security measures, and the company publishes a transparency report every 3 months that documents how it refuses to comply with law enforcement and government requests for user data.
 In short, CyberGhost VPN is one of the safest VPNs out there.